Skip to main content

 tip

-CUDA is generally backward compatible, so we recommend that you check for the version you need and any higher versions.
+CUDA versions are generally backward compatible, so we recommend that you check for the version you need and any higher versions.
 For example, if your code requires CUDA 12.4, you should also try running it on 12.5, 12.6, and so on.

 Limiting your endpoint to just one or two CUDA versions can significantly reduce GPU availability.
 RunPod continuously updates GPU drivers to support the latest CUDA versions, so keeping more CUDA versions selected gives you access to more resources.